nanab/Flowmeter/README.md

 //There will be no more updates from me on this repo as i dont have a CPB system anymore.
+Please dont contact me on email or facebook about this plugin as cant help you whit it.

 # Flowmeter plugin for CraftbeerPi